IvanDS-OF/Slider-and-Tralslation-functions./README.md

 ## Program

-First at all, we need to call all the next libraries:
+First at all, we need to call all the libraries:

 ```
 import matplotlib.pyplot as plt